 - The key to your success is consistency!

-- If you’re not familiar with any of these stretches, follow the linked videos.
+- If you’re not familiar with a stretch, follow the linked videos.
 After a week you’ll have memorized it and fly through the routine.

-- Don’t have 20 minutes today?
+- Don’t have much time?
 Okay, then do as much as you can.
 Even 30 seconds of each stretch is better than nothing.

 - How badly do you want it?
 WHY do you want the splits?
 Your reason must be good enough to motivate you!
 (I want it because it with the added flexibility, fun moves such as the flying pigeon and the press to handstand will become more easily attainable.)